AtrejuArtax/airontools/README.md

 Key features:

-1. Model constructor that allows multiple models to be optimized in parallel across multiple GPUs.
-2. Block constructor to build customised blocks/models.
+1. Block constructor to build customised blocks/models.
-3. Layer constructor to build customised layers.
+2. Layer constructor to build customised layers.
-4. Preprocessing utils.
+3. Preprocessing utils.
-5. On the fly non-topological hyper-parameter optimization.
+4. On the fly non-topological hyper-parameter optimization.
 For now only the dropout regularization is compatible with this feature, in the future others such as l1 and l2 regularization will be compatible too.
-6. Save latent representations for visualization purposes.
+5. Save latent representations for visualization purposes.

 ### Installation